Contract Manufacturing and APIs

 “We are committed to reducing our environmental impact, but we must also make sure we secure adequate shelf life; a balancing act which requires a lot of innovation.
 Our goal moving forward is to find the right balance between safety, protection and sustainability in designing the best packaging solutions in the market.”

-Valentina Bianchini, General Director, Encaplast
+Valentina Bianchini, Marketing Director, Encaplast

 The challenges around offering both protection and a sustainable solution have opened the door for innovative, new players.
 Nanomnia is an Italian start-up that offers fully organic, bio-degradable, microplastic-free encapsulation services for the pharma, agrochemicals, nutraceuticals, cosmetics, and smart material compounds industries.
 Marta Bonaconsa, the CEO and co-founder of Nanomnia, explained the principles of encapsulation, a process inspired by how living cells captivate their compounds in capsules: “We copied this mechanism and exploited how cells and organisms communicate between and among themselves.
 For pharma, we can formulate tailor-made encapsulation solutions for selected delivery of the active compound in a target biological tissue.
 This technology allows us to plan a lower dosage and therefore a reduced risk of side effects, but also higher stability because we expand the time-window that the active principle exerts its effect by.”